Myx: History

 Logo used from 2002 to 2021.

-Myx was launched on November 20, 2000, on ABS-CBN's sister television network, Studio 23 (then S+A and now Aliw Channel 23).
+Myx began airing as a programming block on ABS-CBN's sister television network, Studio 23 (later S+A from 2014 to 2020, and now Aliw 23) on November 20, 2000 at 8 am PHT.
+A Philippine Daily Inquirer feature published in December 2000 indicated that Myx would officially launch on January 1, 2001 at 1:00 a.m.
 It was intended to be the replacement of MTV Philippines.
 It aired on Studio 23 before primetime and after primetime hours.
 During that time, Myx featured the widest variety of music from different genres such as pop, rock, urban, world and ethnic, and dance.